nonofare/Dynamic_Array/README.md

 - **Indexing:** Access elements using the `[]` operator.

-- **String Representation:** Convert the list to a string for easy visualization.
+- **String Representation:** Convert the list to a string for a easy visualization.

-- **Memory Management:** Automatically deallocates memory when the list is destroyed.
+- **Memory Management:** Automatically deallocates memory when array is destroyed.

 ## API Documentation